 PEIA PPB Plan D: PEIA PPB Plan D is the West Virginia ONLY plan.
 Members enrolling in this plan must be West Virginia residents, and all care provided under this plan must be provided in West Virginia.
-The only care allowed outside the State of West Virginia will be emergency care to stabilize the patient, and a limited number of procedures that are not available from any health care provider inside West Virginia.
-The benefits (copayments, coinsurance, deductible and out-of-pocket maximum) of Plan D are identical to PEIA PPB Plan A, but there is no out-of-network coverage.
+The benefits (copayments, coinsurance, deductible and out-of-pocket maximum) of Plan D are identical to PEIA PPB Plan A, and the premiums are much lower than Plan A. The difference is that the only care allowed outside the State of West Virginia will be emergency care to stabilize the patient, and a limited number of procedures that are not available from any health care provider inside West Virginia.

 For policyholders who are West Virginia residents but who have dependents who reside outside West Virginia (such as students attending college out-of-state), PEIA PPB Plan D will cover those out-of-state dependents for emergency care to stabilize the patient, and a limited number of procedures that are not available from any health care provider inside West Virginia.
 All other services must be provided within West Virginia.
 For more information about Plan D, download the Summary Plan Description (Plans A, B & D) at www.wvpeia.com or call 1-888-680-7342.

 PEIA PPO: The PEIA PPO is the network of providers from whom PEIA PPB Plan participants can receive care to get the highest level of benefit.
-This network consists of all properly licensed WV providers who provide health care services or supplies to any PEIA participant, as well as most out-of-state providers in HealthSmart's Network.
-For services provided outside of the State, contact the HealthSmart Network to find an out-of-state network provider.
+This network consists of all properly licensed WV providers who provide health care services or supplies to any PEIA participant, as well as most out-of-state providers in the Aetna Signature Administrators Preferred Provider Organization.
+For services provided outside of the State, contact HealthSmart to find a network provider.